Writing Without Your Voice, and With Someone Else's

 Ghostwriting is kind of the same, except it’s not your voice at all.

-To write as someone else feels daunting, but it’s not hard to get the basics if ghostwriting is something you want to dabble in.
+To write as someone else feels daunting.
+But it’s not hard to grasp the basics if ghostwriting is something you want to dabble in.
 I won’t pretend to know everything about the process, but I can share what’s gotten me this far!

 To start, how do you write without sounding like you?